Greek landing at Smyrna: The Greek landing

 The Greek occupation of Smyrna started the following day, where thousands were gathered on the seafront, waving Greek flags on the docks where the Greek troops were expected to arrive.
 The Metropolitan of Smyrna, Chrysostomos of Smyrna blessed the first troops as they arrived at 08:00.
 A colonel, who had neither the will nor the prestige to force himself relentlessly on his men, was in charge of the operation and neither the appointed High Commissioner nor high-ranking military individuals were there for the landing, resulting in miscommunication and a breakdown of discipline.
 Most significantly, this resulted in the 1/38 Evzone Regiment landing north of where they were to take up their post.
 As a result, they had to march south passing a large part of the Greek crowds celebrating the landing and also the Ottoman government Konak and the barracks of Ottoman troops.
 Someone other than the Greek soldiers fired a shot (Smith states that no one knows who despite multiple investigations) and chaos resulted with the Greek troops firing multiple shots into the Konak and the barracks.
 The Ottoman troops surrendered and the Greek regiment begun marching them up the coast to a ship to serve as a temporary prison.
 Allied officers in the harbor reported seeing Greek troops bayoneting multiple Turkish prisoners during the march and then saw them thrown into the sea.
-Prisoners were forced to shout "Long live Venizelos!" and "Long live Greece!".The ones who did not shout like Colonel Süleyman Fethi Bey or Pharmacist Captain Ahmet Bey, the uncle-in-law of Fahrettin Altay and many others like the journalist Hasan Tahsin were bayonetted.
+Prisoners were forced to shout "Long live Venizelos!" and "Long live Greece!".
 Donald Whittall, a British citizen and one of the few neutral observers during the landing, remarked about the treatment of Turkish prisoners, "They were made to go through no humiliation and received a good deal".
 But Whittall estimated that thirty unarmed prisoners were slaughtered.
 The captain of reported that a Turkish officer, marching with his hands up, veered out of line.
 He was hit by a Greek soldier's rifle butt on the back of his head.
-When he tried to stand up he was hit again and bayoneted, before the top of his head was blown off.This claim was also verified by first-lieutenant Zekai Kaur, a Cretan Turk who was made a prisoner and put into the Greek transatlantic ship "Patris", on 15th of May 1919 and was among the prisoner column in the streets until they reached the cargo deck of the prisoner ship.
-He saw many among his column being pulled away, beaten, wounded and being killed where stopping meant death.
-While 2 Greek journalists were searching & shouting for him to take revenge on Kaur being a Greek-speaking officer in the Censorship Bureau.
-Kaur saw that a "bulky" priest, Chrysostomos of Smyrna, with a cross in one hand and a knife in the other executed a Turkish soldier in front of the Greek civilian crowd cheering in Cafe Foti (Klonaridis).
+When he tried to stand up he was hit again and bayoneted, before the top of his head was blown off.